-Freyja typically targets 1 random enemy every auto-attack.
-For her next 5 auto-attacks her spear is imbued with magic, dealing damage equal to 360% of her Attack per hit to each enemy.
+Typically, Freyja targets 1 random enemy every auto-attack.
+For her next 5 auto-attacks her spear is imbued with magic, dealing damage equal to 360% of her Attack per hit to each of these enemies.

 Level 2 (Lv 61):